Documents for Hiring Foreign Workers Sarawak

 - Complete all form fields — Incomplete applications will be rejected

-- Prepare accommodation documentation — You may need to demonstrate that worker housing meets the standards under Act 446 (Workers' Minimum Standards of Housing and Amenities Act 1990)
+- Prepare accommodation documentation — You may need to demonstrate that worker housing meets applicable accommodation standards

 Not sure what you need?
 Citra Excel will walk you through the exact documents required for your industry and situation.
 Contact us and we will prepare your documentation checklist.